AndyWright360/Mystic-Hazels-Memory-Magic/README.md

   1. Understand the rules of the game so I can play without confusion.
   2. I want the page to be responsive so I can play it on the device of my choosing.
-  3. I want to be introuduced to the games character and story.
+  3. I want to be introduced to the character and story of the game.

 - **Returning Visitor Goals**